EliahKagan/NuHello/README.md

 7. Click &ldquo;Close&rdquo; to leave the *LINQPad NuGet Manager* window.
 The query file already has the necessary NuGet dependency set up.

-Then, assuming the package is deployed to the local package source, it should be found, and the LINQPad query, when run, should output:
+Then, assuming the package is deployed to the local package source, it should be found.
+The LINQPad query, when run, should output:

 ```none
 Hello, world!
 ```

 To see how the dependency is specified in the LINQPad query, open the query file `Hello-nutest.linq` in a text editor.
 This lets you see its XML header:

 ```xml
 <Query Kind="Statements">